 Herbert Cane Productivity Services Ltd

-Ellie is being hosted by Herbert Cane Productivity Services Ltd, based in Ingham.
+Ellie was hosted by Herbert Cane Productivity Services Ltd, based in Ingham.
 HCPSL specialises in providing weed and nutrient management advice, as well as RSD inspections, EM mapping, soil testing, drone surveying, clean seed and facilitating other extension activities.

 Ellie has graduated from the University of Queensland Gatton campus and holds a Bachelor of Agribusiness and Bachelor of Applied Science, majoring in Agronomy.
 Having grown up on a broad acre cropping property, Ellie is passionate about seeing producers become not only profitable, but also sustainable into the future.